Every Writer Needs a Tribe: A Practical Guide to Finding (and Writing For) Your Audience

 Every Writer Needs a Tribe is a short e-book.
 It is quick to read and packed full of useful instructions.
 Containing twenty-three concise chapters, it moves writers through a basic understanding of the need for a platform and the importance of a tribe.
 At times counter-intuitive, Jeff shares his experience in a straightforward manner that is easy to follow.

-Along the way, Jeff shares practical advice about getting permission, building a list, focusing your writing, blogging, writing with purpose, and many more topics relevant to writers.
+Along the way, Jeff shares practical advice about getting permission, building a list, focusing your writing, blogging, writing with a purpose, and many more topics relevant to writers.

 Every Writer Needs a Tribe is an essential tool for everyone who wants to be a writer and every writer who wants more readers.